Tiffany Cromwell: Senior career

 After folded at the end of the 2015 season, Cromwell joined for the 2016 season; Cromwell finished third at Omloop Het Nieuwsblad, and won stage four of the Giro d'Italia Femminile.
 The following year, she won stage one of the Thüringen Rundfahrt der Frauen.
 In 2018, Cromwell was again selected to represent Australia at the Commonwealth Games, where, as road captain, she was part of the team that supported Chloe Hosking to the gold medal.

 On 19 May 2021, it was announced that Cromwell was included within the Australian road cycling team for the delayed Tokyo Olympics, marking her Olympic debut.
-In a tough and humid road course, Cromwell finished as the best placed Australian in 26th place, almost three minutes seconds behind race winner Anna Kiesenhofer of Austria.
+In a tough and humid road course, Cromwell finished as the best placed Australian in 26th place, almost three minutes behind race winner Anna Kiesenhofer of Austria.
 On 27 October 2021, it was announced Cromwell would remain as part of the Canyon-SRAM team for a further two years, continuing her mixed program of road and gravel racing through until the end of 2023.